 5. Total Cost of Ownership Reduction –

-The COVID pandemic has taught there is going to be an ongoing need of tweaking plans, plan parameters, quota refinement, and simulation of varying scenarios outside regular annual plan changes.
+The COVID pandemic has taught there is going to be an ongoing need to tweak plans, plan parameters, quota refinement, and simulation of varying scenarios outside regular annual plan changes.
 As per research, an organization spends $1500 per participant to administer these plans and associated changes.
 For a salesforce of 100 reps, this translates to 150K which at times exceeds the actual cost of the solution.

 Feel free to reach out to us at email@example.com in case you have any questions or to talk about your current challenges and bounce off any ideas with no strings attached.